OmenApps/PolyglotMarkdown/README.md

 ### 1. Metadata Section

 The document begins with a metadata block marked by `---` at the beginning and end.
 This section is used to define key information about the document, such as the title, author, date, and other relevant metadata.
 The metadata can be defined in multiple languages, allowing for language-specific metadata.
+Currently, the only top-leve metadata keys specified in `PolyglotMarkdown` are [`fallback_lang`](README.md#fallback-language-support) and [`versions`](README.md#4-content-versioning).
+Any other metadata can be defined as needed, with each language-specific value nested under the appropriate key.

 **Example:**